f15hb0wn/bitcoin-wallet-analysis/README.md

 - After updating `settings.yaml`, run `python3 analyze.py`.
 This will search all transactions in the Bitcoin ledger connected to the Bitcoin wallet set as `address_to_search`.
 - All detected wallet addresses will be analyzed on Bitcoinwhoswho.com if a valid api key is provided.
 - Results will be saved as transactions.pdf in the `output_path`.
+- It will take a VERY long time to transverse the entire BTC ledger on most systems